paparent/waif/README.md

   .use(require('./src/example'))            // mount the service' own app.
   .listen(PORT);                            // listen on a specific port.

-// Actually start up the servers. waif.start();
+// Start up the servers.
+// Has a companion stop method which closes them all. waif.start();
 ```